-Mrs. Debbie RentschlerLibrarianSupervising Teacher, Smart DeskSponsor of UNICEF clubSponsor of Jewish Student UnionSponsor of the Library Media Assistants club
+Mrs. Debbie RentschlerLibrarianSupervising Teacher, Smart DeskSponsor of UNICEF clubSponsor of the Library Media Assistants club

 I received my Bachelor of Arts in English and my Master's of Library Science degrees from the State University of New York [SUNY] at Buffalo.
 I have worked as an elementary librarian in the Buffalo, New York Public Schools and the Ann Arbor, Michigan Public Schools.
 I have also worked as an elementary and middle school librarian in the Beaverton, Oregon Public Schools.
 In Pennsylvania I have worked as an elementary librarian in the North Allegheny and the Keystone Oaks school districts, and as a middle school librarian at the Peters Township school district.
 I have worked as the high school librarian at Upper St. Clair since 1999.

 Click here to access the USCHS library's web site.